tessgi/TessGiWebsite/content/pages/the-mission/telescope.md

 <br/>
 <img class="img-responsive" style="max-width:67%;" src="images/mission/tess_bandpass.png">
 *The TESS spectral response function (black line), defined as the product of the long-pass filter transmission curve and the detector quantum efficiency curve.
-Also plotted, for comparison, are the Johnson–Cousins V, RC , and I_C filter curves and the Sloan Digital Sky Survey z filter curve.
+Also plotted, for comparison, are the Johnson-Cousins V, RC, and I_C filter curves and the Sloan Digital Sky Survey z filter curve.
 Each of the functions has been scaled to have a maximum value of unity.
 Image Credit: Ricker et al. (2015)*
 <br/>